Jean-glitch22/MyFlashCardApp/README.md

 - **Score Feedback**: At the end of the quiz, users receive a score and appropriate feedback.
 - **Responsiveness**: Designed to run smoothly on different Android screen sizes.
 - **Code Comments**: Includes in-line code comments for clarity and maintainability.
+- **Review Page**: Includes a page for you to review through all the questions and their answers.

 ---